Mugna46/DSS_project/doc/report_DSS.typ

 == Dynamic analysis (`4aec` APK)

 The dynamic analysis was conducted on an Android 9.0 emulator (Pixel XL, API 28) in `Android Studio`, with `MobSF` running to capture network traffic, system logs, and screenshots.
-Upon installation and first launch, the application immediately begins its malicious activity sequence as identified during static analysis.
-The malware successfully executes the complete chain of activities starting from `BankSplashActivity()` (@bankSplashActivity), which displays for 3 seconds while silently collecting device information including IMSI, phone number, and SIM serial number.
+Upon installation and first launch, the application immediately begins its malicious activity as identified during static analysis.
+The malware successfully executes the complete chain of activities starting from `BankSplashActivity` (@bankSplashActivity), which displays for 3 seconds while silently collecting device information including IMSI, phone number, and SIM serial number.
 #linebreak()
 #v(1.5em)
 #columns(2)[